 Jon boats are truly fantastic calm water vessels.
 They are also great for gaining access to shallow water fishing grounds that other boats just can’t get to.
-As freshwater fishing watercraft Jon boats are second to none but how do you set up a Jon boat for fishing?
+As a freshwater fishing boat the Jon boat is second to none.
+In this article I show you how to best set up a Jon boat for fishing.

 Below are the essential items you need to fit to your Jon boat to make it a kick-ass fishing vessel.

-You will definitely need to fit rod holders to your Jon boat to hold your rods.
+You will definitely need to fit rod holders to hold your rods when fishing from a Jon boat.

 You will obviously need to have livewells on your Jon boat for bait and your catch.